saikyun/hotreload-c/README.md

 # hotreload-c
-reload dll's while an application is running
+Reload dll's while an application is running.

+Only works on MacOS so far.

 # how to use